 You might want to hide several worksheets while using Excel to work with data that is dispersed across several worksheets.
-By hiding some worksheets and leaving only the ones that are actually useful visible, you may be able to reduce the amount of complexity or avoid showing your customers or management certain data.
+The amount of complexity can be reduced or certain data can be avoided by hiding some worksheets and leaving only the most useful ones visible.
 And occasionally, you might want to unhide some or all of the worksheets in a workbook that has some concealed pages.
 In this article, we will show you how to unhide multiple sheets in Excel.

-4 Handy Ways to Unhide Multiple Sheets in Excel
+How to Unhide Multiple Sheets in Excel: 4 Handy Ways

 A single Excel sheet can be hidden or unhidden with equal ease.
 But it’s critical to comprehend the procedure if you’re a novice user.
 The sheet can be revealed in a number of ways.
 Unhiding numerous sheets at once in a workbook is quite different.
 As a result, you will learn how to use the Format Tool, Keyboard Shortcuts, Unhide command, and VBA Code to unhide numerous sheets in Excel.

 1. Using Keyboard Shortcuts to Unhide Multiple Sheets

 One or more keys are used as keyboard shortcuts to carry out menu functions or other typical tasks in an application or operating system.
 In general, keyboard shortcuts are less natural to use than point-and-click mouse actions.
 However, beginner users can use them in programs that they routinely use to navigate to places far more quickly than using the mouse.
 In the first step, we will use a keyboard shortcut to unhide multiple sheets in Excel.